Ada045/JenkinsDockerImage/README.md

 ## Why I built this

-I kept running into the same annoyance.
+I kept running into the same problem.
 Every time I started a fresh Jenkins container, whether on a new machine or after rebuilding one, I had to install the same things before any pipeline would actually work:

 - Docker CLI, so Jenkins can build and push images
 - Git, so it can clone repos
 - Maven, so it can build Java projects

-None of that is hard on its own, but doing it every single time gets old fast, and it's the kind of thing where you eventually forget a step or install a slightly different version without noticing.

-So instead of setting these up after the container starts, I put them straight into the image itself.
+Instead of setting these up after the container starts, I put them straight into the image itself.
 Now a new Jenkins container comes up already able to build and push, no setup required.

 ```mermaid
 flowchart LR